maxicombina/stravagancia/README.md

 - Improve some basic visualizations of the data (e.g., total distance per month, average speed, calories per month)
 - Have a simple web interface to view and potentially manipulate some of the data
 - Get this project to live in the Cloud
+- Use Strava webhooks to get notified of new activities
+- Use a real DB (PostgreSQL?) instead of SQLite
 - Resources:
   - https://medium.com/@codingforinnovations/deploying-a-django-app-to-production-with-vercel-in-less-than-8-minutes-0877a21af4f3
   - https://neon.com/ database